Representation varieties of twisted Hopf links: Introduction

 Finally, we would like to point out that this work is cornerstone to the understanding of representation varieties of general $3$-manifolds.
 Recall that the Lickorish-Wallace theorem \cite{lickorish1962representation} states that any closed orientable connected $3$-manifold can be obtained by applying Dehn surgery around a link $L \subset S^3$.
 This highlights the importance of (i) studying representation varieties for general links, not only knots; and (ii) the key role that the maps $p_n(A)=A^n$ play in this project, since they appear as part of the automorphism of the fundamental group of the torus around which surgery takes place.

 \textbf{Acknowledgements.} We are grateful to Joan Porti for useful correspondence.
+The authors greatly thank Javier Mart\'inez for fixing a mistake in the calculation of the $E$-polynomial of $\frM(H_n, \SL_3(\CC))$ in a previous version of this manuscript.
 The first author is partially supported by Project MCI (Spain) PID2019-106493RB-I00 and the second author is partially supported by Project MCI (Spain) PID2020-118452GB-I00.